jonathaneeckhout/jdungeon/documentation/skills.md

 # Skill system

 ## Overview
-This system uses SkillComponentResource to define new skills that a player can use.
-Which are then handled by the SkillComponent node.
+This system uses `SkillComponentResource` resources to define new skills that a player can use.
+Which are then handled by the `SkillComponent` node.
 Each `SkillComponent` can hold an arbitrary amount of skills.
 Despite holding a direct reference to said skills, this system relies mostly on the `SkillComponentResource.skill_class` (of `String` type) property to identify skills over the network.
 Like other resources, these are registered in the `J` singleton with `J.register_skill_resource(skill_class: String, resource_path: String)`